XiangMang/My-Obsidian/03 PAT甲级/04 第四章 排序/02 1022 Digital Library.md

 - Line #5: the publisher -- a string of no more than 80 characters;
 - Line #6: the published year -- a 4-digit number which is in the range [1000, 3000].

-It is assumed that each book belongs to one author only, and contains no more than 5 key words; there are no more than 1000 distinct key words in total; and there are no more than 1000 distinct publishers.
+It is assumed that each book belongs to one author only, and contains no more than 5 key words; there are no more than 1000 distinct[^6] key words in total; and there are no more than 1000 distinct publishers.

 After the book information, there is a line containing a positive integer $M (≤1000)$ which is the number of user's search queries.
 Then $M$ lines follow, each in one of the formats shown below: